-Car insurance fraud is primarily made up of any dishonest dealings you have with your car insurance company.
-If you provide false or misleading information during the quote process, you will be issued a policy based on lies.
-This is car insurance fraud.
+If you provide false or misleading information during the quote process, you will be issued a policy based on car insurance fraud.

-If you omit important information, this is car insurance fraud.
-If you tell a lie in the process of making a claim against your insurance policy, this is also car insurance fraud.
-There can be serious consequences to committing such fraud.
+If you omit important information or tell a lie in the process of making a claim against your insurance policy, this is also car insurance fraud.

-Read on to learn all that can be characterized as auto insurance fraud and then to find the very cheapest auto insurance rates just enter your zip code above!
+Read on to learn about auto insurance fraud and then to find the cheapest auto insurance rates, just enter your zip code above!

 Different Types of Claims that Constitute Car Insurance Fraud

-False claims include everything from making a claim for damage that was caused intentionally or in some manner not covered by insurance to making double claims and even claiming for damage or injury that never actually occurred.
+False claims include making a claim for damage that was caused intentionally to making double claims or even claiming for damage or injury that never actually occurred.

 Consequences of Car Insurance Fraud

-If the car insurance fraud was committed simply because the person was ignorant of certain laws or it was done unintentionally, the consequences may simply entail a cancellation of the policy in question.
-If the fraud was of a serious nature, regardless of the person’s intentions, he or she will likely face fines in addition to the cancellation of the policy.
-Denial of claims is another very common result of fraud, as it is often discovered only when claims are made.
+- If the car insurance fraud was committed simply because the person was ignorant of certain laws or it was done unintentionally, the consequences may simply be a cancellation of the policy

 Finding Car Insurance Following Car Insurance Fraud